 Money is not everything as they say but not having enough money brings everyday problems, I believe.

 People crib about not earning enough but they don’t know how to manage and invest what they are earning which leads to higher dissatisfaction.
-Then come compromises on various needs which have butterfly effect on other aspects of life.
+Then come compromises on various needs that have a butterfly effect on other aspects of life.

 Then came excuses and defensive attitude.
 That’s the worst case of lack of money management that I have seen around.

-While I am still learning, there are some experiences/habits/learnings which have helped me and would like to share –
+While I am still learning, there are some experiences/habits/ which have helped me and would like to share –

 So, that’s it, folks.
-Hope my story helps some of you and you can benefit from learnings/best practices I shared.
-Would like your views on areas that you think I might be able to do better in money management.
+I hope my story helps some of you and you can benefit from learnings/best practices I shared.
+I would like your views on areas that you think I might be able to do better in money management.

 What is your money story?